You will receive a refund or no debt will be incurred if:

-- You drop a class by the deadline for the last day to drop with a tuition refund (also known as the census date).
-View the Academic Calendar or the Schedule of Classes for the census date.
+To get a refund, drop a class by the last day to drop with a tuition refund, also known as the census date.
+Check the Academic Calendar or Schedule of Classes for this date.

-If you are not going to take a class, you need to drop it online through NOVAConnect or visit a Student Services Center in order to avoid being accountable to pay for the class.
-It is your direct responsibility to make sure your class is dropped by checking your schedule through NOVAConnect.
+If you decide not to take a class, you must drop it either online through SIS or by visiting a campus Enrollment Services Center.
+It's your responsibility to ensure your class is dropped, so make sure to check your schedule through SIS in MyNOVA.

 You will automatically receive a refund in the same form of payment that you used to pay for the class (ex. check, credit card, etc.).